Abdullah527382/website/eloquentJS/chp8/notes_chp8.md

 Consider some examples:

 - Normally when you forget to put let in front of your binding, JS quietly creates a global binding and uses that.
 In strict mode however, an error is reported instead - This is quite helpful.
-- Another change in strict mode is with the _this_ binding, in strict mode - it hols the value; undefined (in functions that are not called as methods) whereas outside of strict mode, _this_ refers to the global scope object.
+- Another change in strict mode is with the _this_ binding, in strict mode - it holds the value; undefined (in functions that are not called as methods) whereas outside of strict mode, _this_ refers to the global scope object.
 So if you accidentally call a method/constructor incorrectly in strict mode, JS will produce an error as soon as it tries to read something from _this_ rather than writing to the global scope.
 Example below:

 ```js
 // Constructor function call without "new" keyword --> it's "this" will not refer to a newly constructed object: